bmeyers202/Language-Parser/README.md

 **syntax.y**:

-     The file contains the grammer rules for the different acceptable statments in the input.
+     The file contains the grammar rules for the different acceptable statments in the input.
 This file will print a statment indicating whether each line passed or failed and provide a reason if it failed.

 **Makefile**: